cyberpunk2073/vam-backstage/docs/Implementation.md

 | Versioning   | `X.Y.Z` from `package.json`                                      | CI rewrites `package.json` to `X.Y.(Z+1)-dev.<run_number>` before building (on-disk only, not committed) |
 | Feed         | `provider: github` via the embedded `app-update.yml`             | `provider: generic` pointed at `.../releases/download/dev-latest/`                                       |

-### Dev patch bump
+### Versioning and downgrade safety

-Semver rule 11 says `0.1.6 > 0.1.6-dev.42`, so without the bump a stable user on `0.1.6` would see a dev build as a downgrade.
-Using `X.Y.(Z+1)-dev.N` keeps dev strictly ahead of the current stable baseline but behind the eventual `X.Y.(Z+1)` stable, which cleanly promotes dev users onto that stable when it ships. `N` is `github.run_number`, a per-workflow counter — **do not rename the workflow** (the counter resets); if a rename is unavoidable, bump the base version first.
+Dev builds use `X.Y.(Z+1)-dev.<run_number>` so they sort strictly ahead of the current stable baseline but behind the eventual `X.Y.(Z+1)` stable — which cleanly promotes dev users onto that stable when it ships.
+Schema migrations are forward-only, so `allowDowngrade` stays false on both channels; switching Dev → Stable simply waits until stable catches up rather than rolling back.

 ### Dev uses `provider: generic`

-`GitHubProvider` walks `releases.atom` in tag-lexicographic order and has prerelease-selection quirks that make a single rolling tag unreliable.
-The generic provider just fetches `latest.yml` (plus platform variants and `.blockmap` files for differential updates) from a fixed URL. `owner`/`repo` are not duplicated in code — `updater.js` reads them from `autoUpdater.configOnDisk.value`, i.e. the same `app-update.yml` that `electron-builder` generates from [`electron-builder.yml`](../electron-builder.yml)'s `publish` block, keeping that block the single source of truth.
+`GitHubProvider` walks `releases.atom` in tag-lexicographic order and has prerelease-selection quirks that make a single rolling tag unreliable, so the dev channel uses `provider: generic` against a fixed URL.
+The `electron-builder` `publish` block stays the single source of truth — `updater.js` reads `owner`/`repo` from `autoUpdater.configOnDisk.value` rather than duplicating them.

-> Do not point dev at `/repos/.../releases/latest/...` — that endpoint only returns the latest non-prerelease release and will skip `dev-latest`.

 ### Channel switching at runtime

-`updater:setChannel` persists the new value, calls `applyChannel()` to reconfigure `setFeedURL` (stable re-applies `configOnDisk`; dev builds a generic feed for `<owner>/<repo>/releases/download/dev-latest`), then kicks off a background `checkForUpdates()` without awaiting it — the IPC returns `{ ok: true }` immediately and no app restart is needed. `applyChannel` also pins `autoUpdater.channel = 'latest'` (so the manifest is always `latest.yml`), sets `allowPrerelease = false`, and forces `allowDowngrade = false` _after_ the channel setter (which otherwise flips it on).
+`updater:setChannel` persists the new value, reconfigures `setFeedURL`, and kicks off a background `checkForUpdates()` without awaiting it — the IPC returns immediately and no app restart is needed.

-### No downgrade

-Schema migrations are forward-only, so running an older binary against a newer DB is unsafe. `allowDowngrade` stays false on both channels, and `electron-updater` naturally refuses older versions.
-Switching Dev → Stable therefore never rolls the user back: a user on `0.2.0-dev.5` with latest stable `0.1.4` simply waits on the Stable channel until stable catches up.
-The Settings UI surfaces this in the channel description copy.